reactivemarbles/DynamicData/README.md

 //2.
 Or specify a key like this var mydynamicdatasource = myObservable.ToObservableChangeSet(t=> key);
 ```
-The problem with the above is the collection will grow forever so there are overloads to specify size limitation of expiry times (not shown).
+The problem with the above is the collection will grow forever so there are overloads to specify size limitation or expiry times (not shown).

 To have much more control over the root collection then we need a local data store which has the requisite crud methods.
 Like the above the cache can be created with or without specifying a key
 ```csharp